Application Exposure via Bastion LB

 Instructions

-1. Define Service Type as NodePort
+1. Define Service Type as ClusterIP

-In the application’s parameters, set the service.type
+In the application’s parameters, set the service.type to ClusterIP.

 2. Enable Ingress for the Application

-Enable ingress by setting ingress.enabled
+Enable ingress by setting ingress.enabled to true.

 3. Specify the Ingress Class Name

-.
+Define the ingress class name as taikun.
 This informs the cluster that the application should be exposed via the Taikun ingress controller.

 4. Set the Ingress Hostname